Practitioners' Perspectives on a Differential Privacy Deployment Registry: Differential privacy deployment card

 \subsubsection{Data product (basic information)}

 This section provides basic information about the DP deployment.
-This is the only section required for Tier 1 entries.\\ \textbf{Name.} A unique, short name identifying the deployment.\\ \textbf{Data curator.} The entity publishing or otherwise producing the data product.\\ \textbf{Description.} A brief description of the data product.\\ \textbf{Intended use.} How the data product is intended to be used, and by whom.\\ \textbf{Publication year.} The year the data product was published.
-In deployments with many releases (described below), we suggest using the year of first publication.\\ \textbf{Region.} The region in which the underlying data were collected.
-In other words, location in which the data subjects are based.\\ \textbf{Sector.} The sector of the data product, such as technology, healthcare, education, government, or energy.
+This is the only section required for Tier 1 entries.\\ \textbf{Name.} A unique, short name identifying the deployment.\\ \textbf{Data curator.} The entity publishing or otherwise producing the data product.\looseness=-1\\ \textbf{Description.} A brief description of the data product.\\ \textbf{Intended use.} How the data product is intended to be used, and by whom.\\ \textbf{Publication year.} The year the data product was published.
+In deployments with many releases (described below), we suggest using the year of first publication.\\ \textbf{Region.} The region in which the underlying data were collected (i.e., location in which the data subjects are based).\\ \textbf{Sector.} The sector of the data product, such as technology, healthcare, education, government, or energy.\footnote{A future schema may also include an attribute for sector of the curator.}